DCPD Reaction Injection Molding (RIM) Proces

 DCPD Reaction Injection Molding (RIM) Process

 Thermoset DCPD RIM (Reaction Injection Molding) involves a closed tool, low PPM moisture and low PPM oxygen environment.
 It is similar to injection molding except thermosetting polymers are used (dicyclopentadiene), which requires curing in the mold.
-If reinforcing agents are added to the mixture, then the process is known as reinforced reaction injection molding (RRIM).
-Common reinforcing agents include glass fibers and mica.
+If reinforcing agents (commonly glass fibers or mica) are added, then the process is called reinforced reaction injection molding (RRIM).

 A subset of RIM is structural reaction injection molding (SRIM), which uses fiber meshes for the reinforcing agent.
 The fiber mesh is arranged in the mold and the polymer mixture is injection molded over it.